 – Marco Pavé

-Carlos Simon presents multi-genre work Requiem for the Enslaved, a musical tribute to commemorate the stories of 272 enslaved men, women and children sold in 1838 by Georgetown University.
-Described as a 'rap opera', Carlos infuses his original compositions with African American spirituals and familiar Catholic liturgical melodies.
-Performed by the Hub New Music ensemble with Carlos at the piano, featuring and spoken word and hip hop artist Marco Pavé, and trumpeter MK Zulu.
+Carlos Simon presents multi-genre work Requiem for the Enslaved, a musical tribute to commemorate the stories of 272 enslaved men, women and children sold in 1838 by Georgetown University, infusing original compositions with African American spirituals and familiar Catholic liturgical melodies.
+Performed by the Hub New Music ensemble with Carlos at the piano, and featuring spoken word and hip hop artist Marco Pavé, and trumpeter MK Zulu.
 The album also includes three reflective bonus tracks based on melodies featured in the Requiem.

 Requiem for the Enslaved was nominated for a 2023 GRAMMY award for Best Contemporary Classical Composition.